alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 A session is associated with a lifetime to protect against compromised Bearer tokens.
 A session is associated with an alivetime to quickly terminate a previous session when no longer used.

 An entity MUST acquire Nodes to exclusively used them and it MUST prove that it is alive and actively using them to keep its ownership.
 The 'Session Lifetime' of all the devices MAY be changed by an administrator to better fit the objective a a given deployment to a maximum of 24 hours.
 The 'Session AliveTime' MUST remain 60 seconds.
-The current values have been choosen to allow a wuick turnaround when am entity that reserved Node becomes dead after a malfunction, power down or other reasons.
+The current values have been chosen to allow a quick turnaround when am entity that reserved Node becomes dead after a malfunction, power down or other reasons.

 The owner of an exclusive regularly Renew its session to obtain a new Bearer token to prevent its session to expire.
-Between the renewing intervals, the owner of an exclusive session regularly keeps its session alive by calling the KeepAlive endpoint or by using its Bearer token in an access to a Node RestAPI to keeep its session alive.
+Between the renewing intervals, the owner of an exclusive session regularly keeps its session alive by calling the KeepAlive endpoint or by using its Bearer token in an access to a Node RestAPI to keep its session alive.

 ## Reservation RestAPI

 This RestAPI MUST use the HTTPS protocol with TLS v1.2 or TLS v1.3.
 It is not allowed to use the bare HTTP protocol.

-The Reservation RestAPI MUST be publised as a Node service of type `urn:x-matrox:service:exclusive/v1.0`.
+The Reservation RestAPI MUST be published as a Node service of type `urn:x-matrox:service:exclusive/v1.0`.
 The service declaration indicate the URL where the service is accessible and if OAuth2.0 authorizations are required to access the service.

 ### Acquire